 Scams and fraud that target businesses

 Businesses are increasingly becoming the targets of scams and fraud.
-Read about protecting your business, staff and customers from the potential data loss, reputational damage and operational impacts of cyber-attacks.
+Read about protecting your business, staff and customers from the potential data and financial loss, reputational damage and operational impacts of cyber-attacks.

 Types of business scams

-- Malware or ransomware, possibly spread by email attachments, via devices, or unintentionally downloaded from the internet.
+- Malware or ransomware, possibly spread by email attachments, via devices (i.e. flash drives or SD cards), or unintentionally downloaded from the internet.

-- A compromised email account which, for a business, can allow scammers to send fake invoices to your existing customers.
+- A compromised email account which, for a business, can allow scammers to send fake invoices to your existing customers, or update the payment details to redirect legitimate invoice payments to scam accounts.

 Protecting your business from scams and fraud